 – World management –

-is a regular guest at the Opéra de Paris appearing as un Frate (and cover the role of Kind Philip) (Don Carlo), Prince Bouillon (Adriana Lecouvreur) and Monterone (Rigoletto).
+Sava Vemić is a regular guest at the Opéra national de Paris appearing as un Frate (and cover for Filippo II) in Verdi’s Don Carlo, Prince Bouillon (Adriana Lecouvreur) and Monterone (Rigoletto).
 Furthermore he makes his role debut as Leporello (Don Giovanni) in Belgrade’s Opera&Theater Madlenianum in 2019/20.

 In season 2020/21 the Munich Staatstheater am Gärtnerplatz, is presenting Sava Vemić as Enrico (Anna Bolena) Sarastro (Die Zauberflöte), Gremin (Eugene Onegin) and Commendatore in Don Giovanni.